 Don’t have a benchmark to use?
 Have your best and worst salespeople take tests to identify these benchmark traits.
 See our post on testing sales staff.

-Step 2: Rank all skills you identify and select the six to eight most important skills and abilities.
+Step 2: Rank all skills you identify and select the six to eight most essential skills and abilities.

 After you’ve taken inventory of the skills, establish a rank order.
-You will typically find those top performers consistently posses some skills that lower performers do not.
+You will typically find those top performers consistently possess some skills that lower performers do not.

-Step 3: Create questions related to the sales skills and abilities individuals need to achieve top sales performance at your company.
+Step 3: Create questions about the sales skills and abilities individuals need to achieve top sales performance at your company.

 Behavioral (tell me when you did this)

 Behavioral questions reveal how applicants behaved in the past.
 Just remember, as finance experts say, “Past performance is no guarantee of future performance.”
 Example of a behavioral question:

 “Tell me about a time you faced a significant obstacle at work.
 What was that obstacle?
 How did you confront it?”

 Situational (what would you do if)